top of page

 Our volunteers welcome and assist visitors to the museum.

-Collection includes artifacts from the Iron Age Village dig at Bosta Beach along with information on Life in the Iron Age.
+Collection includes artifacts from the Iron Age Village dig at Bosta Beach along with information on the Iron Age House.

 The story of Bernera history is told by interpretation boards for The Bridge, The Riot, The Lobster Ponds and more